Zombie Invasion Calculator

 You might be wondering if brain-eating monsters and the walking dead are just pieces of fiction.
 That virus outbreaks are something so unlikely they belong to the spookiness for Halloween.
-You're absolutely right, real life zombies don't exist.
+You're absolutely right, toilet paper is rationed.
+Would you still not be scared?zombies don't exist.
 But let's say this was all true.
 What if the world was taken over by a virus, forcing people to quarantine themselves.
-Nobody's allowed to travel anywhere, and worst of it all - toilet paper is rationed.
-Would you still not be scared?
+Nobody's allowed to travel anywhere, and worst of it all -

 News Update: The virus may have resurrected the undead, and now they're coming after you.
 Are you ready?
 Don't worry.
 We took a chance and made this zombie invasion calculator to help you create an escape plan.
 In this story, you'll understand the math behind zombie outbreaks, read how to use this zombie invasion model tool, what to watch out for, and why you should be really, really scared.

 PS.
 Happy Halloween 🎃👻

 In a nutshell, a zombie is usually a decaying human corpse that has reawakened from sleep with one goal - to seek and eat brains (most probably because it doesn't have its own 🧠) or other parts of the human body.
 Reanimation of this creature from the grave involves magic in many cases.
 Sometimes new zombies arise by spreading an unknown virus or scientific accidents with chemical compounds or radiation.
 Sometimes we refer to zombies as infected, whose bites can turn a human into another zombie.

 It may be surprising, but zombies have a!
 Archaeologists found many ancient Greek graves with skeletons pinned down by rocks or other heavy objects, suggesting that people wanted to prevent the dead bodies from reanimating.
 However, the term zombie comes from Haitian folklore, which means an .
 Right now, we sometimes refer to people as "zombies" when they seem only partially alive, without any feeling or interest in what is happening.